Positivity, low twist dominance and CSDR for CFTs: Future directions

 \section{Future directions}

 We conclude with possible future directions. \begin{itemize} \item In this paper we wrote down dispersion relations in the $u,v$ variables.
 It is also possible to consider the CFT $\rho,\bar\rho$ variables as in eq.(\ref{rho}) as the convergence is better in those variables. \item It will be interesting to take the diagonal limit $z\rightarrow \bar z$ and try to connect with the 1d work of \cite{mp1, m1, m2}.
 In the $x,y$ variables, this corresponds to the restriction $x^2-2 x=4y$ and hence the Taylor expansion can be written in terms of $x$ only. \item In the future, it will be important to understand the locality constraints in more detail, both analytically and numerically.
 In principle, it should be possible to derive the low twist dominance from these constraints along the lines of \cite{GRS}.
-What we observed in this paper, is that these locality constraints need sufficiently large number of operators before demonstrating convergence.
-This is unlike the $\phi_{pq}$'s for $p\geq 0, q\geq 0$ which exhibit LTD. \item Extending our analysis to higher dimensions for general $\Delta_\sigma$ should be do-able, although it will need higher subtracted dispersion relations \cite{PR}.
+We present more evidence for this in appendix C. In appendix C, we also show how to use the locality constraints, when we have some idea about the spectrum, but leaving the OPE coefficients undetermined.
+There is some evidence that the locality constraints from the CSDR are identical to the ``null constraints'' \cite{sch1, huang2} which arise on imposing crossing symmetry in the fixed-$t$ approach \cite{sz, GSZ}.
+This should continue to hold in the position space CFT case considered in the present paper. \item Extending our analysis to higher dimensions for general $\Delta_\sigma$ should be do-able, although it will need higher subtracted dispersion relations \cite{PR}.
 It will be interesting to see what additional restrictions lead to LTD or if the locality constraints are sufficient.
 We already presented evidence that the universality property will hold for the epsilon expansion at least to $O(\epsilon^2)$.
 It will be fascinating to probe this at the next order, presumably using the pure transcendentality ansatz used in \cite{alday}.
 Can universality hold at the next order?
 If the answer is yes, then this could be pointing at a different way to constrain the epsilon expansion order by order.